 With his plan approved Mr. Walker commissioned Tiffany & Co. to produce a silver trophy.
 A trophy measuring 36″ in height and 20″ in width and inscribed “The United States Golf Association International Challenge Trophy” was finished in May 2021.

-Walker invited all golfing nations to compete for the trophy.
-However, in the aftermath of The Great War none of the other countries were able to fund or raise a suitable team.
+Walker invited all of the then golfing nations to compete for the trophy.
+However, in the aftermath of The Great War none of the other countries were able to fund or more importantly select a competitive team.

-After further discussion the two governing bodies, The USGA and The R&A, committed to an international match between USA and Great Britain & Ireland.
+Further discussions took place at Hoylake between the two governing bodies, The USGA and The R&A, and an agreement to an international match between USA and Great Britain & Ireland was reached.
+Without Fownes’ determination and resourcefulness who knows whether the course of history would have taken the same route.

-The first proper match, by that time christened ‘The Walker Cup’ by the press, then took place at National Golf Links of America in 1922.
+The first proper match, by that time christened ‘The Walker Cup’ by the press, then took place in 1922 at National Golf Links of America, one of the club’s Walker was a member of.

 The match has always been played in a good spirit with the traditions of the game and the friendship between the USGA and R&A, golf’s two governing bodies, at it’s heart.